 There's even more power over some supplementary features.
 While other hosts might throw in a standard backup plan, Liquid Web enables choosing how many daily backups you'd like to retain, or it can squeeze as many backups as will fit into a defined amount of disk space.
 Both options are charged at a very reasonable $0.08 per GB per month, so you only pay for whatever you use.

-However your server is configured, Liquid Web's excellent support is on hand 24/7/365 to resolve problems as quickly as possible.
-And we do mean quickly: if, say, there's a hardware failure, the company promises it will be replaced within 30 minutes of the problem being identified.
+However your server is configured, Liquid Web's excellent support is on hand 24/7, every day of the year, to resolve problems as quickly as possible.
+And we do mean quickly: if, say, there's a hardware failure, the company promises it will be rectified within 30 minutes of the problem being identified.

-Do you need a wider choice of operating systems, for instance?
-OVH VPS plans support Arch Linux, CentOS 6, CentOS 7, Debian 7, Debian 8, Debian 9, Fedora 26, Ubuntu 14.04 Server and Ubuntu 16.04 Server, along with Kubuntu 14.04 Desktop if you need a user interface.
+OVH offers plenty in the way of Linux options, and, for example, there's a diverse selection of distros you can pick from.
+The firm's VPS plans support Arch Linux, CentOS 6, CentOS 7, Debian 7, Debian 8, Debian 9, Fedora 26, Ubuntu 14.04 Server and Ubuntu 16.04 Server, along with Kubuntu 14.04 Desktop if you need a user interface.

 You're not restricted to cPanel as a website manager, either: OVH also supports CozyCloud, Plesk Onyx, Vesta CP and Virtualmin.